Leon Wilson, Comptroller Offender Banking

 You can download a printable deposit slip under JPay or Access Secure Deposits.

-Offenders who are housed in private prisons are not included in the JPay / Access Deposit program; you will need to follow procedures as dictated by those facilities.
+Inmates who are housed in private prisons are not included in the JPay/Access Deposit program; you will need to follow procedures as dictated by those facilities.

 In May 2009 a new centralized trust accounting and canteen management process called the “Offender Banking System (OBS)” became fully implemented within the Oklahoma Department of Corrections.
-With this new system offender monies are no longer sent from facility to facility whenever the offender’s location changes.
-This keeps the offender’s money available to them at all times and eliminates much of the time delay in establishing and posting money to the offender account.
+With this new system inmate monies are no longer sent from facility to facility whenever the inmate’s location changes.
+This keeps the inmate’s money available to them at all times and eliminates much of the time delay in establishing and posting money to the inmate account.
 Offender Banking Overview

 Main Location3400 Martin Luther King AvenueOklahoma City, OK 73111-4298